ma496/EasyForNet/README.md

 ## Run the Tests

-To run the tests, navigate to the Tests directory and execute the following command:
+To run the tests, navigate to the `{name}/src/backend/Tests` directory and execute the following command:

 ```sh
 dotnet test